 R&D Manager Julian Leland Bell at UPS’ ATG Rapid Prototyping Laboratory was one of Onshape’s first adopters in 2015 as a personal user.

-When he first set out to implement Onshape at the ATG laboratory, which looks at new technologies that can help modernize UPS’ operations, his first challenge was explaining to the leaders of a 500,000-person company why his smaller team needed a new CAD platform.
+When he first set out to implement Onshape at the ATG laboratory, which looks at new technologies that can help modernize UPS’ operations, his first challenge was explaining to the leaders of a 500,000-person company why his smaller team needed a new cloud-native CAD platform.

 “One of the most valuable things I did was identified people within the organization at UPS who had done this for either similar SaaS products or for CAD products in the past … and got their guidance early on,” Bell said.